Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for Florida Nursing Home Medicaid for a single applicant is $2,829/ month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Florida Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
-They are only allowed to keep $160/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy spouses who are not covered by Medicaid.
+The 2025 income limit for Florida Nursing Home Medicaid for a single applicant is $2,901/ month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. However, Florida Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
+They are only allowed to keep $160/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible.”

-For married applicants with both spouses applying, the 2024 asset limit for Florida Nursing Home is a combined $3,000, and the income limit is a combined $5,658/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for Florida Nursing Home Medicaid is a combined $3,000, and the income limit is a combined $5,802/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $2,901/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married Florida Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $160/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements

 The functional, or medical, criteria for Florida Medicaid’s Nursing Home Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with nursing homes.
-To determine level of care need for Medicaid purposes, the state will evaluate an applicant’s ability to to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, etc.).
-Cognitive abilities and behavioral issues are also taken into consideration.
-To make these evaluations, Florida uses its Comprehensive Assessment and Review for Long-Term Care Services (CARES) Program, and the AHCA 5000-3008 Form, “Medical Certification for Medicaid Long-Term Care Services and Patient Transfer Form.”
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Florida’s Statewide Medicaid Managed Care Long-Term Care Eligibility Criteria